DHEA and Fertility | Fertility & Pregnancy Acupuncture Clinic

-Many of these questions are regarding supplements and recently dehydroepiandrosterone (DHEA) has come up a lot prompting me to do my own research on what this supplement is, how it might help fertility, who might benefit from it, what side effects might be experienced and where it can be obtained.
+Many of these questions are regarding supplements and recently dehydroepiandrosterone (DHEA) has come up a lot prompting me to do my own research on what this supplement is, how it might help fertility, who might benefit from it, what side effects may be experienced and where it can be obtained.
 For those interested I have also included a little about the history of how DHEA has come to be used for fertility and some of the research about it.

-So what is DHEA?
+So what is DHEA and Fertility history?

 DHEA is a naturally occurring hormone which converts into androgens (mainly testosterone) in females.
 It is essential in the production and development of healthy eggs.
 It is also commonly supplemented to increase fertility for certain women, particularly those with diminished ovarian reserve (DOR).
 It is estimated at least one quarter of fertility clinics worldwide are prescribing DHEA to their clients (1).